FXinnovation/fx-terraform-module-azurerm-management-group/examples/disabled/README.md

 ## Disabled example

-This should create any resource related to management groups.
+This should not create any resource related to management groups.

 ## Usage
 ```